-The Modern Languages program at Drexel University offers minors in Arabic, Chinese, French, German, Italian, Japanese, Russian and Spanish.
+The Modern Languages program at Drexel University offers minors in Arabic, Chinese, French, German, Italian, Japanese and Spanish.
 The program takes a communicative approach to learning.
 Students from all disciplines at the University are invited to enroll in language courses, creating a dynamic learning environment.

 Women's & Gender Studies

 The Women’s and Gender Studies program provides both men and women with tools for understanding, coping with, and changing the larger societal systems in which they must operate as both students and professionals.
 Women’s and Gender Studies courses engage students in provocative discussions and the conscious interrogation and practice of equality.